PecanProject/betydbdoc-dataentry/adding_traits_and_yields.md

-**Table Date level of confidence (DateLOC) field** Numbering convention for the DateLOC (Date level of confidence) and TimeLOC (Time level of confidence) field, used in managements, traits, and yields table.
+Table: **Date level of confidence (DateLOC) field**: Numbering convention for the DateLOC (Date level of confidence) and TimeLOC (Time level of confidence) field, used in managements, traits, and yields table.

 | Dateloc | Definition |
 |:--------|:-----------|